justlilith/PortSignals/README.md

 ![Port Signals](https://github.com/justlilith/PortSignals/blob/main/images/official-mark/128x128/on%20black.png)

 Port Signals is an Internet-native nonprofit/profit-adjacent collective of artistic individuals who work toward a more clear, compassionate, and understandable tomorrow.
 Port Signals creates artful and informative media for public advancement, so that people may better understand and navigate existence.
+It operates publicly, while maintaining privacy.

 ## Quick Links